-Figure 4 (a-f) shows two SST analysis products from satellite observations before and after the strong wind event, and the SST difference.
-The first analysis is the global OSTIA product (Donlon et al., 2012), the horizontal resolution of which is about 6 km.
+Figure 4a-f shows two SST analysis products from satellite observations before and after the strong-wind event, and the SST difference.
+The first analysis is the global OSTIA product (Donlon et al., 2012), with a horizontal resolution of about 6 km.
 This product is used in the ECMWF operational model.
-The second analysis is the Mediterranean Copernicus product (Buongiorno Nardelli et al., 2013) at higher resolution (about 1 km).
+The second analysis is the Mediterranean Copernicus product (Buongiorno Nardelli et al., 2013) provided at higher resolution (about 1 km).
+The spatial resolutions indicated above refers to the resolution at which the data are provided but not to their effective resolutions.
 There is no significant difference between these two data sets.
-The NBF extends over several tens of kilometres in both products with steeper gradients in the high resolution product.
-At 0000 UTC on 25 October (Fig. 4 a and d) the NBF separated the northern water at 18.5 °C from the southern water at 21.5 °C, yielding a surface thermal front of 3 °C. The Lion buoy was positioned in the warm side of the frontal zone.
-At the end of IOP16 (30 October 2012, Fig. 4 b and e) the NBF had moved several tens of kilometres to the south and the Lion buoy was then positioned in the cold side of the frontal zone.
-During IOP16, the SST decrease (Fig. 4 c and f) was about 2°C in the basin and reached more than 3°C around the Lion buoy.
-The temperature of the southern water (northern water) was around 16°C (20°C), establishing a surface thermal front of 4°C. At the Lion buoy, the SST in-situ measurement (Fig. 3.d) showed a rapid decrease in SST of about 4°C between 1200 UTC on 27 October and 0000 UTC on 29 October in agreement with the analyses.
+The NBF extends over several tens of kilometres in both products with steeper gradients in the high-resolution product.
+At 00:00 UTC on 25 October (Fig. 4a and d) the NBF separated the northern water at 18.5 °C from the southern water at 21.5 °C, yielding a surface thermal front of 3 °C. The Lion buoy was positioned in the warm side of the frontal zone.
+At the end of IOP16 (30 October 2012, Fig. 4b and e) the NBF had moved several tens of kilometres to the south and the Lion buoy was then positioned in the cold side of the frontal zone.
+During IOP16, the SST decrease (Fig. 4c and f) was about 2 °C in the basin and reached more than 3 °C around the Lion buoy.
+The temperature of the southern water (northern water) was around 16 °C (20 °C), establishing a surface thermal front of 4 °C. At the Lion buoy, the SST in situ measurement (Fig. 3d) showed a rapid decrease in SST of about 4 °C between 12:00 UTC on 27 October and 00:00 UTC on 29 October in agreement with the analyses.